Rudratej Singh: Career

 Singh started his career in 1996 as a senior product manager at Dabur India Limited.
 He then joined as an area sales manager with Hindustan Unilever in August 1998.
 In 2000, he was then promoted to senior brand manager, where he was one of the key people to create the Brooke Bond master brand.
 He then held senior positions at Hindustan Unilever Ltd and Unilever PLC across various developed and developing markets globally.

 In January 2015, Singh moved from Unilever and joined Eicher Motors Limited (EML) as the president of their flagship motorcycle business, Royal Enfield, and member of the management team of Eicher Motors.
 In 2017, Singh was promoted to global president of Royal Enfield.
 During his four-year tenure, he helped Royal Enfield become one of the most profitable auto companies in the world.
 His efforts helped increase the company's market share in India from 3.3%, in 2014, to 6.9%, in 2018.

-In 2019, Singh quit Royal Enfield after serving for four years, and joined BMW India as its president and chief executive officer starting from August 2019.
+In 2019, Singh quit Royal Enfield after working for four years, and joined BMW India as its president and chief executive officer starting from August 2019.